Being Customer-Centric: 10 Questions for Uberall CCO Tijs van Santen

 You can watch the full interview below (approximately 33 minutes).
 This article is an edited transcript of our conversation.

-Greg Sterling: Why don't you give us a little background on your experience for context.
+Greg Sterling: Why don't you give us a little background on your experience for context?

 Tijs van Santen: I entered the workforce in financial services.
 Then I pivoted to enterprise technology sales, initially in a somewhat technical role at HP and then as an enterprise field sales rep. Then I spent a long time at Forrester Research where I joined as an associate global account manager.
 I ended up leading the global sales organization for Forrester based out of Cambridge, Massachusetts.
 After nine years with Forrester, where I learned a lot, I was pretty committed to pursuing the startup dream.
 Long story short, there was a company called Impact Radius, at the time, which was a scrappy Santa Barbara, CA-based startup with 35 people.
-I think it had a $3 million in run rate when I joined.
+I think it had a $3 million run rate when I joined.

 1. GS: At HP, you were in a technical role and then shifted into sales.
 What attracted you to sales?

 Tijs: I graduated college with a marketing degree.
 When I graduated, Philip Kotler was the marketing guru and a lot of his principles were being taught.
-He was all about the needs and the wants of the customer.
+He was all about the needs and wants of the customer.
 He advocated that marketing is not a function, it's a philosophy and everything is ultimately a tool of that, including sales.
 My initial perception of sales was not the most favorable one.
 But then when I joined Hewlett Packard, I actually recognized that a lot of those folks were having pretty meaningful conversations around how technology strategy could ultimately help businesses achieve their objectives.
 When I made that pivot I was part of the enterprise group, which had a bit of a broader approach.
 HP had a pretty broad portfolio at the time.
 So that was really appealing to me.

 2. GS: Uberall was hiring for a CRO, but your title is Chief Customer Officer.
 What is the significance of that title change?

 Tijs: That’s a great question.
-To your point, I think it's a pretty meaningful one.
+To your point, I think it's a pretty mean one.
 It was a very deliberate decision.
 I think it represents a few ideas.
 Chief revenue officer, as the title suggests, primarily focuses on revenue.
 That’s something that we as a company care about.
 But by changing “revenue” to “customer,” I'm trying to send a signal that my role is really about creating value for the customer.

 I want to build a fully integrated end-to-end engagement model that has the customer as its North Star.
 Whether it's a large, multinational corporation or a small store owner at the corner of the street, I want to make sure that everyone understands that's what I stand for and what the organization stands for.

 3. GS: The language of “customer centricity” is widespread.
-But in most cases you don't really have that in the behavior or culture of the company.
-What does it actually mean to be customer centric?
+But in most cases, you don't really have that in the behavior or culture of the company.
+What does it actually mean to be customer-centric?

 Tijs: I think it's a really valid point.
 Although our investors are certainly expecting positive returns, they also understand that creating value for the customer is going to be a leading indicator for us to make that happen.
 It really comes down to how you organize your team.
 We’ve just had the first KPI sets deployed in the global customer org. and one of them is customer centricity.